ploomber/soopervisor/doc/tutorials/airflow.rst

 Airflow
 =======

+.. important:: This tutorial requires soopervisor ``0.6.1`` or higher

 .. note:: **Got questions?** Reach out to us on `Slack <https://ploomber.io/community/>`_.

 This tutorial shows you how to export a Ploomber pipeline to Airflow.